aws-samples/serverless-patterns/cw-dashboard-lambda-metrics/README.md

 A CloudWatch dashboard was created to display metrics from the Lambda function.
 The dashboard includes the following meterics.

-- default metrics in the default namespace
+- Default metrics in the Default Namespace
 - Insight metrics that were collected by instrumenting the Docker Lambda function with Lambda Insight
 - Custom metrics were sent to CloudWatch by Lambda using Powertools.
 The Lambda function had two custom metrics: one for all requests, and one for successful requests.